Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Abstract

 \section{Abstract}

-The states of two electrons in tunnel--coupled semiconductor quantum dots can be described in terms of a two--spin Hamiltonian with an isotropic Heisenberg interaction.
-A similar description does not apply in the case of holes due to their multiband character and spin--orbit coupling, which introduces a strong anisotropy in the angular--momentum space and mixes orbital and spin degrees of freedom.
-Here we investigate two--hole states in coupled Si and Ge quantum dots within a 6--band $\boldsymbol{k}\cdot\boldsymbol{p}$ and Configuration--Interaction approach.
-We integrate and interpret the numerical results by means of an effective 4--band Hubbard model, which provides general expressions for the two--hole eigenstates.
-The spin--orbit mixing in the single-- and two--hole states is quantified via the computation of the linear entropy of the reduced spin density operator.
-We find that the ground state and first excited multiplet of the two--hole system are, respectively, a singlet and a triplet; however, differently from the one--band case, they are characterized by a combination of states belonging to different $J$ subspaces, with dominant contributions coming respectively from even and odd values of $J$.
-Finally, by combining our numerical results with the effective model, we illustrate a pseudospin--$1/2$ description of the single--hole states which accounts for the main features of the lowest two--hole states in the regime of weak spin--orbit entanglement.
+The states of two electrons in tunnel--coupled semiconductor quantum dots can be effectively described in terms of a two--spin Hamiltonian with an isotropic Heisenberg interaction.
+A similar description needs to be generalized in the case of holes due to their multiband character and spin--orbit coupling, which mixes orbital and spin degrees of freedom, and splits $J=3/2$ and $J = 1/2$ multiplets.
+Here we investigate two--hole states in prototypical coupled Si and Ge quantum dots via different theoretical approaches.
+Multiband $\boldsymbol{k}\cdot\boldsymbol{p}$ and Configuration--Interaction calculations are combined with entanglement measures in order to thoroughly characterize the two--hole states in terms of band mixing and justify the introduction of an effective spin representation, which we analytically derive a from generalized Hubbard model.
+We find that, in the weak interdot regime, the ground state and first excited multiplet of the two--hole system display -- unlike their electronic counterparts -- a high degree of $J$--mixing, even in the limit of purely heavy--hole states.
+The light--hole component additionally induces $M$--mixing and a weak coupling between spinors characterized by different permutational symmetries.